-A credit score of 640 or higher is needed for a Home Depot card.
-That’s the case for the Home Depot Credit Card and the two Home Depot business credit cards.
-All three Home Depot credit cards are store cards, meaning they can be used only at Home Depot.
+A credit score of 640 or higher is needed for a Home Depot® Credit Card; this means that you need to have a fair credit score to get it.
+That’s the case for both the Home Depot® Credit Card and the Home Depot® Business Credit Card.
+Both Home Depot credit cards are store cards, meaning they can be used only at Home Depot.
 Their 640+ credit score requirement is consistent with that of other store credit cards.

 Just having the credit score needed for a Home Depot card doesn’t guarantee approval.
 Other factors taken into account include income, employment status, payment history, debt level and more.
 All Home Depot credit cards are issued by Citibank.

 Here are the requirements to get a Home Depot card: